Discover the Types and Terminology of Strapping

 - Ribbon wound steel strapping are smaller coils than rope wound coils, making them easier to handle.
 This strapping is ideal for hand-held applications as each roll weighs about 11 kg, far lesser than a rope-wound coil, which weighs 45 kg.

-- Stainless steel strapping is the perfect solution for heavy-duty strapping applications, when the loads are very heavy or likely to be exposed to the weather for an extended period of time.
+- Stainless steel strapping is the perfect solution for heavy-duty strapping applications when the loads are very heavy or likely to be exposed to the weather for an extended period of time.

-Poly or Polypropylene Strapping is plastic strap that is very economic compared to other materials.
+Poly or Polypropylene Strapping is a plastic strap that is very economical compared to other materials.
 This type of strap has a high level of elongation but less recovery and strength.
 Poly Strapping is designed for light to medium duty unitizing, palletising and bundling.
 Consistent pressure to polypropylene strapping can result in unrecoverable dead stretch and inability to return to its original length.